Duterte's daughter takes oath as Philippine vice president | Law-Order

 - Philippines

+His family, hailing from a modest middle-class background, built a formidable political dynasty in the restive southern region long troubled by communist and Muslim insurgencies and violent political rivalries.

-Duterte's presidency has been marked by a brutal anti-drugs campaign that has left thousands of mostly petty drug runners shot dead by police or vigilantes.
-He is being investigated for crimes against humanity by the International Criminal Court.
+Duterte's presidency has been marked by a brutal anti-drug campaign that has left thousands of mostly petty suspects shot dead by police or vigilantes.
+The drug killings are being investigated by the International Criminal Court as a possible crime against humanity.

-The electoral triumph of Sara Duterte and Marcos Jr. has alarmed left-wing and human rights groups because of their failure to acknowledge the massive human rights atrocities that took place under their fathers, including late dictator Ferdinand Marcos.
+The electoral triumph of Sara Duterte and Marcos Jr. has alarmed left-wing and human rights groups because they failed to acknowledge the massive human rights atrocities that took place under their fathers, including late dictator Ferdinand Marcos.

 Marcos Jr. and Sara Duterte campaigned on a vague platform of national unity, without clearly addressing activists' calls for them to take steps to prosecute the elder Duterte when he retires from politics.

+Aside from the vice president, she has agreed to serve as education secretary, although there were talks that her initial preference was to head the Department of National Defense, a traditional springboard to the presidency.

+Still, the education portfolio would provide her first national political platform, especially with plans to resume physical classes soon after the country was hit hard by two years of coronavirus pandemic outbreaks and lockdowns.

-“Our constitution does not specify any particular job for the vice president except to be a president in waiting and except when he or she is assigned a Cabinet position,” she told reporters.
-She thanked her Davao supporters and said she decided to hold her inauguration in one of the country's most developed cities to show her pride as a southern provincial politician who rose to a top national post.
+She thanked her Davao supporters on Saturday and said she decided to hold her inauguration in one of the country's most developed cities to show her pride as a southern provincial politician who rose to a top national post.

+Duterte finished a medical course and originally wanted to become a doctor but later took up law and was prevailed upon to enter politics starting in 2007 when she was elected as Davao vice mayor and mayor three years later.

-Despite her public feuds with her father, Sara Duterte had her hair shaved a year before the 2016 elections as a show of support for his campaign.
+Despite her public feuds with her father, Sara Duterte had her hair shaved a year before the 2016 elections as a show of support for his candidacy.

+He won the single six-year mandate by a huge margin on an audacious but failed promise to eradicate illegal drugs and corruption in three to six months, and constant public threats to kill drug dealers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)